 All pilots must present a current USHPA card and sign a waiver when they check in.
 This is a USHPA requirement for the event insurance which was required by Oregon State Parks.
-Temporary USHPA memberships are available.
+Temporary USHPA memberships are available for $5.
 Wrist bands will be issued.

 151.925 – Flying 151.625 – Retrieve (if needed)